detekt/detekt/docs/pages/documentation/style.md

 * ``ignoreConstantDeclaration`` (default: ``true``)

-   whether magic numbers in property declarations should be ignored
+   whether magic numbers in constant declarations should be ignored

 * ``ignoreCompanionObjectPropertyDeclaration`` (default: ``true``)